 Fr.
-John joined us on Sunday, December 21, 2014 and his formal ceremony of installation “Celebration of New Ministry” was held on May 29, 2015 with Bishop Alan Gates Officiating.
+John joined St. James on Sunday, December 21, 2014.
+Fr.
+John’s formal ceremony of installation – the “Celebration of New Ministry” – was held on May 29, 2015, with Bishop Alan Gates officiating.

 A Message from Fr.
 John,

 Thank you all so much for the tremendously warm welcome you have given me since my arrival in Amesbury, it has been a wonderful blessing!
 Moving, while fun, can also be stressful and your very warm welcome has made the process all the much easier.